-Tips for settling in to your new assisted living apartment.
+Tips for transitioning to your new assisted living apartment.

-Like anything new, moving to an assisted living community can be an adjustment.
+Like anything new, transitioning to an assisted living facility can be an adjustment.
 Here are some tips to make settling in smooth and successful.

 Say farewell to your current home.